 On the flip side, registering an Assumed Business Name essentially allows companies to operate under an alias.
 This legal alias provides flexibility in branding and market presence, acting as a practical tool for experimenting with different business identities.

-A company formed with “NewCo Venture Partners Incorporated” as its legal corporate name doesn’t have to hold itself out and advertise as that impersonal mouthful.
+A company formed with “NewCo Venture Partners Incorporated” as its legal corporate name doesn’t have to hold itself out and advertise that name if they use an assumed business name.
 They could register NewCo Venture Partners Incorporated with the assumed business name “Bill’s Corner Hardware” (assuming that’s available) and hold themselves out to the public as that instead.

 Choosing an alternative Assumed Business Name can sometimes be a strategic decision, offering a path for businesses to test market responses without committing to a formal name change.

 To select a new assumed business name in Oregon, the business name must be available in the Oregon Secretary of State’s database.
-That means that no other business with exactly the same name has an active (up to date) registration.
+If another business has an active registration for the same name, then that name is not available.
 If you do not renew your business registration, your name becomes available to be registered by another business.

 However, registering your name does not imply you can legally use it – mere name registration is not the same as a trademark right from use in commerce.
-For example, you might be able to register “Starbucks Coffee and Tea” with the Corporation Division, but the real Starbucks could still sue you for trademark infringement.
+For example, you might be able to register “Starbucks Coffee and Tea” with the Corporation Division as your assumed business name, but the real Starbucks could still sue your pants off for trademark infringement.
 Another business can likewise register an assumed business name that’s like yours, but not exactly the same.
 You can, however, assert trademark rights against the other business if there is likelihood that consumers will confuse your two businesses (talk to a trademark lawyer about this first).

 Trademark: An Exclusive Right